Blog by: Mark Hevrdejs, JD, LL.M and COO for ADA Platform Technology LLC

 - Kentucky: 4 percent to 16 percent

-- Maryland: 10 percent for all beneficiaries
+- Maryland: 10 percent for collateral beneficiaries (not lineal descendants or ancestors)

 - Nebraska: 1 percent to 18 percent